Arijit166/BotMind/README.md

     npm install
     ```
 **Configure environment variables:**
-Rename .env.example to .env and fill in your details.
+Create .env and fill in your details.
 You will need a Gemini API key.

 **Connect to WhatsApp:**
 Start the bot for the first time to generate the session files.
 You'll need to scan a QR code with your WhatsApp app.